skypjack/entt/README.md

     other entities, destroying them or removing their components isn't allowed and it can result in undefined behavior.

-  Iterators are invalidated and the behaviour is undefined if an entity is modified or destroyed and it's not the one currently returned by the view.<br/>
+  Iterators are invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the view.<br/>
   To work around it, possible approaches are: